 Requests to carry an overload will be considered if the student has a strong academic record and no outstanding incompletes.
 The request must be supported by the student’s advisor as well as the graduate program representative.

-Dean’s OK Required to Continue
+Dean’s Approval Required to Continue

 - The student’s cumulative grade point average falls below 3.0